gklyne/annalist/README.md

 Goals
 -----

-A kind of "Linked data wiki".
+Think of a kind of "Linked data journal" or "Linked data wiki".
+(The name "annalist" derives from ["a person who writes annals"](http://www.oxforddictionaries.com/definition/english/annalist).)

 * Easy data: out-of-box data acquisition and modification
 * Flexible data: new record types and fields can be added as-required.